 The fact that your spouse owns the property does not affect your right to live there during a separation.
 Moving out or staying has nothing to do with ownership.
 Moving out does not increase or decrease your rights to share in the assets of the marriage in the event of a divorce.
 You do not give up any property rights by moving out during a separation.

 Things To Consider Before Moving Out | Financial Considerations

 Before deciding to move out during a separation, you should carefully review your income and financial situation to determine if you can afford to do so.
 Moving out means having to locate and pay for a suitable house.
 This could be an issue if you and your spouse own the matrimonial home with a mortgage payment that must be made each month.

 If you and your spouse have children together, you must take into consideration the effect of moving out during a separation could have on your relationship with them.
 Unless the parties in a divorce proceeding settle the issue of child custody and access to the children between themselves, courts using the following criteria to decide custody:

-- Parent who has been primary caregiver
+- The parent who has been the primary caregiver

 - Future plans of each parent for the care of the children